Commish. Federico Degetau

-Degetau, a Republican, was the resident commissioner from Puerto Rico and was a Republican.
+Degetau was the resident commissioner from Puerto Rico and was a Republican.
 He served from 1903 to 1905.

 Because Puerto Rico is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate, called the resident commissioner, with limited voting privileges — Degetau can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 He was previously the resident commissioner from Puerto Rico as a Republican from 1901 to 1903.

 The information on this page is originally sourced from a variety of materials, including:

 - unitedstates/congress-legislators, a community project gathering congressional information